How much water does your garden need?

 Remember, follow the 3, 2, 1, watering guide for different plant groups:

-- Apply 10 mm of water to your lawn three times a week.
+- Water your lawn three times a week.

 Every garden is different, so follow the above guidelines, but always keep an eye on your plants and give them a drink if they look thirsty.